 The cottages at the Mbahe Village farm consist of three buildings with eight semi‐detached rooms, simply and tastefully decorated in Simon’s own touch with hand‐made furniture from local materials.
 Six rooms have their own bathroom with sink, toilet, and shower with hot water; two rooms share a large full bathroom with tub.
 The rooms share porch space overlooking the farm’s flower garden and the forest above the Moonjo River, which runs through the property.
-There is an outdoor shower for guests to enjoy, especially nice after a refreshing dip in the river and its waterfall, just steps from the cottages.
 A covered outdoor dining, meeting, and socializing area surrounds a large fireplace.
 Electricity comes from the local grid or our own generator.

 Meal preparation is overseen by the head chef, Leonard from Zanzibar, who selects daily fresh fruits and vegetables from the farm and meat and fish from the local market.
 He and his staff produce an inspired mixture of international and local cuisine and can accommodate any dietary restrictions.
 Brewed coffee is fresh from the farm.
 Meals are taken in the central outdoor dining area.